RenderKit/embree/doc/src/install.md

 -------------------------------------

 The precompiled Embree library uses the multi-target mode of ISPC.
-For you ISPC application to properly link against Embree you also have to enable this mode for your application.
-You can do this by specifying multiple targets when compiling your application with ISPC:
+For your ISPC application to properly link against Embree you also have to enable this mode.
+You can do this by specifying multiple targets when compiling your application with ISPC, e.g.:

     ispc --target sse2,sse4,avx,avx2 -o code.o code.ispc